PokemonAutomation/About/Setup/HardwareNeeded/HardwareBeginner.md

 ## Next Steps
-Proceed to [step 2](/Setup/Microcontroller/Beginner-Windows-ArduinoLeonardo.md) for microcontroller setup.
+Proceed to [Part 2](/Setup/Microcontroller/Beginner-Windows-ArduinoLeonardo.md) for microcontroller setup.

 **Note:** Microcontroller setup is required even if you plan to use the computer controlled programs.